shape-interviews/.github/profile/README.md

 - **Technical Discussion and Questions** (approx. 30 minutes): Now we will lead a discussion around your solution and start asking relevant technical questions to gain a deeper understanding of your skills and experience.

-- **Your Questions about Shape** (approx. 10 minutes): You will then have an opportunity to ask questions about our tech stack, culture, workflows, and whatever else you may be curious about.
+- **Your Questions about Framna** (approx. 10 minutes): You will then have an opportunity to ask questions about our tech stack, culture, workflows, and whatever else you may be curious about.

 - **Next Steps & Goodbye** (approx. 5 minutes): At the end we will provide an overview of the next steps and say goodbye.
 If you’re visiting us at the office, we might also show you around.